MountainCat1/DnD/general.md

 - Otherwise, you can cast the spell from the scroll freely, without needing components or a check.

 ---

+### Attunement Requirements
+- If the attunement requirement for an item prevents you from attuning to it, ask the DM if they can waive it.
+  Maybe the item will not work fully, or require you to perform some task to attune to it.
+> Why cannot a bard attune to the Staff of Frost?
+Why cannot a fighter attune to a Sun Blade?

+---
+### Surprise

+#### Trap
+- Occurs when you prepare an ambush or a similar situation.
+- The leader of the ambush rolls a **Stealth check**, while all ambushed creatures roll **Perception checks**.
+- Any creature that rolls lower than the ambusher is **surprised**.
+- Surprised creatures cannot move or take an action on their first turn of combat, and they cannot take a reaction until that turn ends.

+#### Surprise Attack
+- Occurs when you attack a creature that is unaware of your presence.
+- The attackers roll a **Stealth check** contested by the target’s **Passive Perception**.
+- If even one attacker fails the contest, the surprise does not occur.

+---

 ### Variant Actions